 You probably know that myopia — nearsightedness — causes faraway objects to appear blurry, but have you heard of ‘high myopia,’ the most severe form of nearsightedness?
 Knowing what myopia is and how to slow or halt its progression before it accelerates can lower your child’s risk of developing sight-threatening eye diseases later in life.

-At The Myopia Management Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake we offer myopia management to help preserve your child’s vision.
+At The Myopia Management Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines we offer myopia management to help preserve your child’s vision.

 What Is High Myopia?